 philosophy!”
 Upon graduation, Nilus moved to New York City and began working for Jono Steinberg’s Individual Investor Group, where he wrote a regular investment column.
 Later, Nilus spent five years at Standard & Poor’s editing the company’s flagship investment newsletter, The Outlook.
 During that time, Nilus also penned his first finance book, The Standard & Poor’s Guide for the New Investor.
 It was published by McGraw-Hill in 2003, and translated into Chinese a year later.
 These days, Nilus loves telling investors about dividend-paying stocks in his monthly newsletter, Income

 Superstars.
-Nilus, his wife Disha, and his daughter, Vela live in Pennsylvania.
+Nilus, his wife Disha, and his daughter, Vela live in California.